splunk/splunk-app-examples/javascript/README.md

 ## Node.js examples

 The Splunk App Examples includes several command-line examples, which are located in the **/splunk-app-examples/javascript/node** directory.
-These examples run altogether or using individual js files with Node.js and use the command-line arguments from the **.splunkrc** file, if you set this up with your login credentials.
+These examples can be executed individually or all together.

-For example, to execute all node examples altogether, open a command prompt/shell in the **/splunk-app-examples/javascript/** directory and enter:
+For example, to run all examples in single execution, open a command prompt/shell in the **/splunk-app-examples/javascript/** directory and enter:

     npm test

-To execute individual file such as **jobs.js** example, open a command prompt/shell in the **/splunk-app-examples/javascript/node** directory and enter:
+To execute individual example such as **jobs.js** file, open a command prompt/shell in the **/splunk-app-examples/javascript/node** directory and enter:

     node jobs.js list